The semiclassical zeta function for geodesic flows on negatively curved manifolds: Linear models

-where $(X\cap Z_c)^{\perp}$ denotes the symplectic orthogonal of the subspace $(X\cap Z_c)$:
+where $(X_0\cap Z_c)^{\perp}$ denotes the symplectic orthogonal of the subspace $(X_0\cap Z_c)$:

-The restriction of $D^\dag B^t$ to the subspace $(X\cap Z_c)$ describes the dynamics inside the trapped set, while that to the symplectic orthogonal $(X\cap Z_c)^{\perp}$ describes the dynamics in the transverse (or normal) directions. \begin{Remark} The observation above and the argument below in this subsection are originated in the paper \cite{Faure07} on linear prequantum Anosov map.
-We refer \cite[Section 2 and 4]{FaureTsujii12} for more explanation in terminology closer to that we are using. \end{Remark} \begin{Remark} Notice that the symplectic decomposition (\ref{eq:symp_decomp}) does not make good sense when $c=0$.
+The restriction of $D^\dag B^t$ to the subspace $(X_0\cap Z_c)$ describes the dynamics inside the trapped set, while that to the symplectic orthogonal $(X_0\cap Z_c)^{\perp}$ describes the dynamics in the transverse (or normal) directions. \begin{Remark} Notice that the symplectic decomposition (\ref{eq:symp_decomp}) does not make good sense when $c=0$.
 Correspondingly we have to treat the hyperplane $Z_0=\{\xi_z=0\}$ as an exceptional set when we consider this decomposition. \end{Remark}